 - read the complete description if there is one.

 Some of the cheaper apartments are not within walking distance of a metro or bus route, which can become very problematic.
-Factor expensive taxi fares into your budget.
+So be sure to factor expensive taxi fares into your budget.
 And rooms without any reviews or a lack of description can be a total gamble, even if they look pretty in the pictures.

 Finding Cheap Oktoberfest Hotels in Munich

-Hotels can be a nice splurge but they certainly are not a cheap place to stay at Oktoberfest.
-There are some ways you can attempt to cut costs, but you’ll still have to pay a premium.
+Hotels can be a nice splurge to consider.
+But they certainly are not a cheap place to stay at Oktoberfest.
+Yet there are some ways you can attempt to cut costs, but you’ll still have to pay a premium.

-If you want to book a cheap hotel for Oktoberfest in Munich, the best strategy is redeeming hotel points that you may have accumulated from prior stays at popular hotel chains or by using a credit card linked to a hotel group (such as Starwood Amex card).
-Hotels obviously hike up their prices during Oktoberfest, but some hotel loyalty programs have no blackout dates or point increases during special events.
+If you want to book a cheap hotel for Oktoberfest in Munich, the best strategy is to redeem hotel points that you may have accumulated from prior stays at popular hotel chains or by using a credit card linked to a hotel group.
+Hotels obviously hike their prices during Oktoberfest, but some hotel loyalty programs have no blackout dates or point increases during special events.
 So if you’ve built loyalty with any hotel group, Oktoberfest may be an opportune time to finally redeem those points for a free room!

 If you have no hotel loyalty points, be prepared to spend a lot on a hotel.